wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/inbound-endpoints/event-based-inbound-endpoints/rabbitmq-inbound-endpoint-properties.md

          </td>
          <td>
             The maximum number of attempts a message is allowed to be dead lettered.
-            Once the count exceeds, the message will be discardedor published to the given 'rabbitmq.message.error.queue.routing.key'.
+            Once the count exceeds, the message will be discarded or published to the given 'rabbitmq.message.error.queue.routing.key'.
          </td>
       </tr>